Photo: Simon Paulin/imagebank.sweden.se

 Generally, citizens from countries outside the EU must apply for a work permit to work in Sweden.

 There are a few exceptions to the rule.
-Citizens of Australia, Canada, New Zealand and South Korea aged 18–30 can also apply for a working holiday visa for up to one year.
+Citizens of Argentina, Australia, Chile, Canada, Hong Kong, New Zealand, South Korea and Uruguay aged 18–30 can also apply for a working holiday visa (link in Swedish) for up to one year.

 For employment that lasts less than three months, citizens of certain countries must have both a work permit and a visa.
 Also note that employees in certain fields may be exempt from work permit regulations.